 Becoming ever more popular, chin and cheek implants help restore what human beings naturally associate with beauty – facial symmetry.
-Both procedures are quick and easy, but require a few weeks of recovery and liquid or soft food diets.
+Both procedures are quick and easy but require a few weeks of recovery and liquid or soft food diets.

 Facial symmetry or balance has long been associated with beauty.
 Researchers have found in a study that even babies who were shown photo images of different faces held their gaze longer on those individuals whose faces were more symmetrical, or rather, more in proportion than others.
-We, as human beings, are naturally attracted towards this type of “beauty.”
+We, as human beings, are naturally attracted to this type of “beauty.”

 Implants, such as those designed for the chin as well as cheek area, were designed to restore such facial balance.
 A smaller, more receded chin can be enhanced with chin implants, to be more in proportion with the rest of the face.

 Chin implant surgery is fairly simple, where a small incision is made either inside the mouth or under the chin in a natural crease.
 Minimal time is actually needed to perform the procedure and recovery is fairly easy, with the initial downtime being 5 to 6 days, at which point, the patient will begin to feel more normal.
 A liquid diet is prescribed for the first 10 days.